Caridina Cantonensis Crystal Red Shrimp

 One key thing to remember when caring for shrimp fry is that they are relatively stationary in the first few weeks of life.
 This can be misleading, as it looks like they have died or are not moving, but this is normal behavior for young shrimp.
 To ensure that they are healthy and thriving, observing their behavior and monitoring the water quality in their tank is important.

-When it comes to feeding, the best food for young shrimp fry is a small amount of powdered food, such as powdered goldfish flakesOpens in a new tab., combined with a little blanched spinach or nettle leaf.
+When it comes to feeding, the best food for young shrimp fry is a small amount of powdered food, such as powdered goldfish flakes, combined with a little blanched spinach or nettle leaf.
 These foods provide the nutrients the young shrimp need to grow and develop and help maintain a healthy environment in the tank.
 Additionally, it is important to remember to maintain good water quality by performing regular water changes and monitoring the parameters, such as pH and temperature, to ensure that they are in the optimal range for shrimp.

 E. Caridina Shrimp Species and Variants